Hulü Jin: Service under Emperor Wenxuan

 That same year, Gao Cheng was assassinated by a servant, and he was succeeded by his younger brother, Gao Yang.
 Thus far, the Gao family had been ruling behind Emperor Xiaojing of Eastern Wei, but Gao Yang now wanted to claim the throne from him.
 He relied on a prophecy from the scholar, Song Jingye (宋景業) and sent his cousin, Duan Shao to enquire Hulü Jin's opinion on the matter.
 Hulü firmly opposed the abdication and called for Song's execution for proposing treason, but despite oppositions from other officials as well, Gao Yang forced Emperor Xiaojing to step down and proclaimed himself emperor in 550, establishing the Northern Qi dynasty.

 Gao Yang, posthumously known as Emperor Wenxuan, conferred Hulü Jin the title of Prince of Xianyang and allowed him to retain his position as Inspector.
 During a visit to Jinyang palace winter that year, Hulü fell ill, so the emperor personally visited him in his home, gifted him medicine and frequently sending envoys to offer condolences.
 After he recovered, Hulü returned to Si province.
 In 552, he was promoted to Grand Preceptor, and he later followed Emperor Wenxuan in his campaign against the Kumo Xi.
 After they returned, the emperor visited Si and held a banquet for him before bidding farewell.

-In 553, Hulü Jin was dimissed as Inspector and summoned back to Jinyang to serve as Grand Preceptor.
+In 553, Hulü Jin was dismissed as Inspector and summoned back to Jinyang to serve as Grand Preceptor.
 Emperor Wenxuan often visited his residence, bringing with him his concubines and princes to hold feasts that lasted late into the night.
 He promoted Hulü's son, Hulü Xian to Grand General of the Guards and also said to him, "You have rendered yourself meritorious in assisting me.
 For the loyalty of both father and sons, I shall marry you all into my family and make you my eternal defenders."
 He then had had Hulü Jin's grandson and the eldest son of Hulü Guang, Hulü Wudu marry the Princess Yining.
 On the day of the betrothal, Wenxuan brought his mother, Empress Dowager Lou Zhaojun, to Hulü Jin's home, along with Empress Zhaoxin, his Crown Prince, Gao Yin and the other princes.